kirebyte/Engel/README.md

 # Engel Virtual Assistant Engine

-Engel is a telegram bot based virtual assistant.
-It's designed to run as a linux system service, becoming capable of executing everything without restrictions, use it under a strict access policy otherwise your operating system might become easily compromised by attackers.
+Engel is a Telegram bot-based virtual assistant.
+It's designed to run as a Linux system service, becoming capable of executing everything without restrictions.
+Use it under a strict access policy, otherwise your operating system might become easily compromised by attackers.